Dinarin/2d-platformer-pygame/README.md

     - they can pick up bonuses;
 - Reading symmetrical map layouts from text file;
 - Reading tile images from a single spritesheet;
-- Reading tileset names from a tileset python file.
+- Reading tileset names from a tileset python file;
+- Reading level number from command line and loading corresponding level from levels folder.

 #### To do:
 - Sound effects;